 Jethro Waters is a Writer, Director, Producer and Cinematographer.
 He makes his feature film debut with F/11 and Be There.
-Jethro’s short film, Remains will be screened in a museum exhibition about Civil Rights photography in The Smithsonian National Museum of African American History and Culture in Washington D.C., as well as museums in Montepellier, France, and Johannesburg, South Africa through 2018 and 2019.
+Jethro’s short film, Remains is currently part of the Civil Rights museum exhibition about photography “I Am a Man” exhibiting in The Smithsonian National Museum of African American History and Culture in Washington D.C., as well as art museums in Montepellier, France, and Johannesburg, South Africa through 2018 and 2019.
 Jethro’s work as a filmmaker has often been published in The New York Times, The Guardian, Rolling Stone, Pitchfork, NPR, Billboard, among many other publications and media outlets.
 He has made a wide range of films with teams from various professions - publishing, art, academia, cinema, music, and commercial.
 He has made music documentaries and music videos with Angel Olsen, Natalie Prass, Eric Slick, Matthew E. White, River Whyless, and a host of other musicians and artists.

 David is a film-maker, artist, art collector and curator.
 He has been an internationally recognized collector of contemporary and vintage photographic works for over twenty five years.
 Numerous publications, including Art and Antiques and the Art Market Guide, have named David as a top-100 American collector.
 In 2008, Worth Magazine profiled his collecting habits.
 In 2007, the Cleveland Museum of Art acquired and was gifted a portion of his surrealist and modernist photography collection.
 The exhibition, Forbidden Games; Surrealist and Modernist Photography, The David Raymond Collection opened in the fall of 2014-2015 at the CMA and a catalogue was co-published by the CMA and Yale University Press.
 A sampling of film’s that David executive produced include; Severed Ways: The Norse Discovery of America, directed by Tony Stone, premiered at the 2007 Los Angeles Independent Film Festival and won the jury prize at the 2007 Leeds Film Festival.
 The Toe Tactic, directed by Emily Hubley.
 Graceland, directed by Ron Morales, premiered at the Tribeca Film Festival in April 2012 and was distributed theatrically in the United States in the spring of 2013.
 Two films by Andrew Dosunmu, Restless City(2011) and Mother of George (2013), premiered at Sundance and both were distributed theatrically.